OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 - Logging all [layer 7](https://en.wikipedia.org/wiki/OSI_model) HTTP calls with headers, caller metadata, and responses
     - Payloads may not be logged depending on where logging occurs (before TLS termination) and the sensitivity of data
 - Logging internal actions with actor and permission information
-- Sending trace Ids through the entire request lifecycle to track errors or malicious actions
+- Sending trace IDs through the entire request lifecycle to track errors or malicious actions
 - Masking or removing sensitive data
     - SSNs, sensitive health information, and other PII should not be stored in logs